-The Xiluodu double-curvature arch dam is being built by China Three Gorges Corporation (CTGPC).
-It will be the second largest dam in China, next only to the Three Gorges Dam (TGD) in terms of size, construction cost and generating capacity.
+The Xiluodu double-curvature arch dam was built by China Three Gorges Corporation (CTGPC).
+It is the second largest dam in China, next only to the Three Gorges Dam (TGD) in terms of size, construction cost and generating capacity.

-The new dam is being constructed in the lower Jinsha River, which is a major tributary of the Yangtze River.
-The dam will be located on the upper reaches of the Yangtze River between Yunnan Province and Sichuan Province.
+The new dam was constructed in the lower Jinsha River, which is a major tributary of the Yangtze River.
+The dam is located on the upper reaches of the Yangtze River between Yunnan Province and Sichuan Province.

-With a reservoir capacity of 12.67 billion cubic metres and flood control capacity of 4.65 billion cubic metres, the Xiluodu Dam along with the TGD, will be capable of preventing floods up to 4.6 billion cubic metres in the middle and lower parts of the Yangtze.
+With a reservoir capacity of 12.67 billion cubic metre (bcm) and flood control capacity of 4.65bcm, the Xiluodu Dam and TGD is capable of preventing floods up to 4.6bcm in the middle and lower parts of the Yangtze.

 Purpose of the Xiluodu Dam project

-The Xiluodu Dam will alleviate the control of flooding on the Yangtze River, apart from generating power.
-It will also help in flood prevention, sediment control and navigation improvement.
+As well as alleviating the control of flooding on the Yangtze River, the Xiluodu Dam project also generates power.
+In addition, it helps with flood prevention, sediment control and navigation improvement.

-The new dam will complement the TGD and ease the sediment collection in the latter's reservoir.
-The navigation system downstream will also be improved.
+The new dam complements the TGD and helps ease sediment collection in the reservoir.
+It also improves navigation system downstream.

-The dam is being built as part of the China West Development Strategy, which aims to boost the economy of six provinces, five autonomous regions and one municipality in Western China.
+The dam was built as part of the China West Development Strategy, which aims to boost the economy of six provinces, five autonomous regions and one municipality in Western China.

-CTGPC is currently constructing three other dams: Xiangjiaba, Baihetan and Wudongde, all of which are also located on the Jinsha River.
+CTGPC is currently constructing two other dams, Baihetan and Wudongde, which are also located on the Jinsha River.

 Details of the Chinese dam

-The dam will generate power from two underground power stations, with one station located on the right bank and the other on the left.
-The two power stations will be equipped with nine turbines each with an overall power generation capacity of 12.6GW.
+The dam generates power from two underground power stations, one on the right bank and one on the left.
+The two stations are equipped with nine turbines each with an overall power generation capacity of 12.6GW.

 The Jinsha River was dammed using five control gates in November 2007, with the area of the dammed part measuring 47m wide and the flow of water at seven metres per second.
 Four of the five control gates weigh 1,200t each, while one control gate weighs 1,600t.

-The construction of the dam is being carried out using belt conveyors, crawler tractors, hydraulic excavators, rock trucks and wheel loaders.
+The construction of the dam was carried out using belt conveyors, crawler tractors, hydraulic excavators, rock trucks and wheel loaders.

 Problems faced by CTGPC

-The construction of Xiluodu Dam began in December 2005, after being halted temporarily by the State Environmental Protection Administration (SEPA) in January 2005 due to the lack of a satisfactory environmental impact assessment.
-The project site, located in a rare fish reserve and earthquake prone area, required preservation measures to get the permit for construction.
+The construction of Xiluodu Dam began in December 2005 after being halted temporarily by the State Environmental Protection Administration (SEPA) in January 2005 due to the lack of a satisfactory environmental impact assessment.
+The project site is located in a rare fish reserve and earthquake-prone area and required preservation measures to obtain the permit for construction.

-The project is said to have relocated about 7,300 people and is expected to displace about 50,000 people in the long run.
+The project is said to have relocated about 7,300 people and is expected to displace about 50,000 people in the long-term.